menu

 Because of many things, Layton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Layton really has some of the features that families look for when choosing a good community to raise children.
 Is Layton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small town, Layton doesn't have a public transportation system that people use for their commute.
+Layton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

+Layton is a somewhat ethnically-diverse town.
 The people who call Layton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Layton residents report their race to be White.
-Important ancestries of people in Layton include Irish, Italian, German, English, and French Canadian.
+Important ancestries of people in Layton include German, Irish, Italian, English, and Dutch.

 The most common language spoken in Layton is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and African languages.

 Notable & Unique Neighborhood Characteristics